-- 3.7.7 The term of office for this Partner Member will be 3 years and the total number of terms they may serve is 3 terms.

-- 3.8 Partner Members Local Authorities
+3.8 Partner Members - Local Authorities

-- 3.8.1 These Partner Members are jointly nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
-Those local authorities are:

-- (a) Derby City Council;

-- (b) Derbyshire County Council.

-- 3.8.2 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be the Chief Executive or hold a relevant Executive level role of one of the bodies listed at clause 3.87.1; - (b) meet the requirements as set out in the Partner Member Local Authority role description and person specification. - (c) one of these members must have knowledge and experience in public health - (d) one of these members must have knowledge and experience in child and adult social care - 3.8.3 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.8.4 This member will be appointed by the Chief Executive subject to the approval of the Chair. - 3.8.5 The appointment process will be as follows: - (a) Joint Nomination - When a vacancy arises, each eligible organisation listed at 3.87.1(a) will be invited to make one nomination per vacancy. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within five working days being deemed to constitute agreement.
+- 3.8.1 These Partner Members are jointly34 nominated by the local authorities whose areas coincide with, or include the whole or any part of, the ICB's area.
+Those local authorities are: - (a) Derby City Council; - (b) Derbyshire County Council. - 3.8.2 This member will fulfil the eligibility criteria set out at clause 3.1 and also the following additional eligibility criteria: - (a) be the Chief Executive or hold a relevant Executive level role of one of the bodies listed at clause 3.8.1;45 - (b) meet the requirements as set out in the Partner Member Local Authority role description and person specification. - (c) one of these members must have knowledge and experience in public health - (d) one of these members must have knowledge and experience in child and adult social care - 3.8.3 Individuals will not be eligible if: - (a) any of the disqualification criteria set out in clause 3.2 apply; - (b) any other exclusion criteria set out in the applicable NHS England guidance applies. - 3.8.4 This member will be appointed by46 the Chief Executive subject to the approval of the Chair. - 3.8.5 The appointment process will be as follows:39 - (a) Joint Nomination - When a vacancy arises, each eligible organisation listed at 3.8.1(a) will be invited to make one nomination per vacancy. - Eligible organisations may nominate individuals from their own organisation or another organisation. - All eligible organisations will be requested to confirm whether they jointly agree to nominate the whole list of nominated individuals, with a failure to confirm within five working days being deemed to constitute agreement.
 If they do agree, the list will be put forward to step b) below.
-If they do not, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - (b) Assessment, selection, and appointment subject to approval of the Chair under 3.87.1(c) - The full list of nominees will be considered by a panel convened by the Chief Executive. - The panel will assess the suitability of the nominees against the requirements of the role (published before the nomination process is initiated) and will confirm that nominees meet the requirements set out in clause 3.87.2 and 3.87.3. - In the event that there is more than one suitable nominee, the panel will select the most suitable for appointment.
+If they do not, the nomination process will be re-run until majority acceptance is reached on the nominations put forward. - (b) Assessment, selection, and appointment subject to approval of the Chair under 3.8.1(c)